rahulpathak109/oozie-examples/README.md

 \<yarn-site/yarn.resourcemanager.address> with value of yarn.resourcemanager.address in /etc/hadoop/conf/yarn-site.xml.

 Modify script.hql to replace \<table_name> with some existing table.
+You can add multiple queries.

+Replcace hive-site.xml with /etc/hive/conf/hive-site.xml

 Copy hive-action directory to hdfs: